Marocchino

-Marocchino (Caffè Marocchino) is a coffee drink created in Alessandria, Italy.
+Marocchino is a coffee drink created in Alessandria, Italy.

 Preparation

 Generally, the glass cup is first dusted with cocoa powder, then topped with milk froth and espresso, with a second dusting of cocoa on top.

 Serving style

 It is served in a small glass and consists of a shot of espresso (sometimes a small shot, or ristretto), cocoa powder and milk froth.
 In some regions of northern Italy, thick hot cocoa is added.
-In Alba, the home of the Italian chocolate giant Ferrero, Nutella is used.
-The name Marocchino (Italian for Moroccan) is derived from its colour, as marocchino was a type of light brown leather (see Morocco leather) used in the 1930s to make hair bands.
+In Alba, Piedmont, the home of the Italian chocolate giant Ferrero, Nutella is used.
+The name marocchino (Italian for 'Moroccan') is derived from its colour, as marocchino was a type of light brown leather (see Morocco leather) used in the 1930s to make hair bands.